Welcome to today's edition of the Rush 24-7 podcast.

 But it's a shame.

-We took some World War II vets from I think it was Harrisburg, Pennsylvania.
+We took some World War II vets from, I think it was Harrisburg, Pennsylvania.

 They were going up for the day.

-I don't know if you're familiar with honor flights.
+I don't know if you're familiar with honor flights, but it was just the most remarkable day.

-They they just deserve that and more.
+They just deserve that and more.

-Uh those folks have done more for us than we could ever imagine.
+Because those folks have done more for us than we could ever imagine.

 And more than we could ever repay them for.